 A prenuptial agreement is an agreement you enter into before your nuptials (marriage).
 It is a written contract that typically lists all the assets of both parties as well as any debt owed that includes provisions for division of property and spousal support in the event of a divorce.
 Some prenuptial agreements (prenup for short) will have stipulations for adultery and guardianship as well.
 A postnuptial agreement is very similar in content with almost the same legal qualifications and stipulations — it is just entered into after the marriage.
 Prenups used to be known as marriage contracts, since marriage itself is a contract.

 WHAT IS IMPORTANT ABOUT PRENUPTIAL AGREEMENTS?

 - A prenup has to be fair.
-Both parties need independent attorneys (usually family law attorneys such as Petrelli Previtera in Highlands Ranch) to review the contract, and both parties must disclose all assets.
+Both parties need independent family law attorneysto review the contract, and both parties must disclose all assets.

 - Circumstances can change in a prenup.
 Let’s say in 20 years you get a divorce.
 Well, by that time, you have already adjusted to a certain lifestyle.
 Your circumstances have changed, and this can be taken into account in your prenup.
 You may be entitled to more living expenses than originally laid out, for example.
 Children also change the circumstances to a prenup.

 - Future expectations can be taken into account.
 If one of the parties has a trust fund that is not accessible until someone dies, this can impact the terms of the prenup and needs to be disclosed in the prenup agreement.